 billion during the year.

-- The 21st annual meeting of Short-Term Investment Fund
+- The 22d annual meeting of Short-Term Investment Fund

-conference was attended by nearly 200 state, local government,
+Conference was attended by more than 200 state, local government,

 - The division worked with state agencies to speed the

-receipt of funds through on-line credit card and electronic
+receipt of funds through on-line credit card, electronic

 check, and Automated Clearing House payments, and to expand

-the use of positive pay services to protect against check
+the use of payee positive pay services to protect against check